underscoreio/essential-scala/src/pages/intro/object-literals.md

 ### Methods versus fields

 You might wonder why we need fields when we can have methods of no arguments that seem to work the same.
-The difference is subtle -- a field gives a name to a value, whereas a method gives a name to a computation that produces a value.
+The difference is subtle---a field gives a name to a value, whereas a method gives a name to a computation that produces a value.

 Here's an object that shows the difference: